When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. One could easily tell the two apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also an easy to install and easy to use web browser extension.
+Wappalyzer is also very easy to install and easy to use.

-Once you have installed Wappalyzer, icons will show up in your browser menu, next to the site URL identifying which technologies are being used by the sites you visit …
+Once you have installed the Wappalyzer extension on your web browser, icons will appear in your web browser menu, in the URL field identifying which software is installed on all the sites you visit …

-If the WordPress icon shows up on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.
+If the WordPress icon displays on the browser menu (as the above screen shot shows), then the site uses WordPress.

 SpyBar